anyrange/cie-ebook/docs/home_3.md

 [logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png 'Logo Title Text 2'

-Images from any folder can be used by providing path to file.
-Path should be relative to markdown file.
+Images from any folder can be used by providing a path to the file.
+The path should be relative to the markdown file.

 ![img](../static/img/logo.svg)